IBM/autopilot/README.md

 At a high level, the flow is the following (omitting the MCAD part for simplification):

-- A job is created by the user, containing the label `admission-webhook: enabled`.
+- A job is created by the user, containing the label `autopilot:""`.
 - The mutating webhook will check if the pods are also requesting GPUs.
 If so, it will inject the init container with the PCIe bandwidth test.
 - At execution time, each pod will first run the health check container.
 If the test will succeed, then the pod will keep running normally.
 - If the test fails, the init container will create a HealthCheckReport CRD indicating the result of the test and the node involved.
 Also, the pod will label itself with `deschedule` so that it can be removed from the faulty node.